 CLIMB A VOLCANO” off your bucket list, you can still do that here with minimal strain.

 About an hour away from Antigua Guatemala is Pacaya Volcano.
 The reason why you can’t see Pacaya from Antigua is because Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.

 While Pacaya Volcano tends to erupt once in a while – in 2010 it blanketed Guatemala City with black ash, like a reverse White Christmas, it’s generally safe to visit.

 Arranging a visit to Pacaya borders on the trivial – any travel agency in town can book you a seat on one of the shuttles making the trip to Pacaya Volcano National Park.
 With promises of getting close to scalding rivers of lava – the travel agency pictures did look amazing, we booked a trip with the cheapest shuttle provider we could find, which ended up being about Q60 per person.

-The 12-seat passenger van picked us up near a hotel at about 3:30pm.
-The van was nearly empty, except for a young couple I later learned were from Australia.
+The 12-seat passenger van picked us up near a hotel at about 3:30 pm.
+The van was nearly empty, except for a young couple I later learned was from Australia.